kubeflow-kale/kale/backend/README.md

 Where `<block_name>` is matched against the regex: `[a-z0-9]([-a-z0-9]*[a-z0-9])?`.
 So any string containing only digits, lowercase characters and `-`.

-#### Installation
+## Installation

 Kale is provided as a Python package.
-Just clone the repository to your local machine e install the package in a virtual environment.
+Just clone the repository to your local machine and install the package in a virtual environment.

 ```bash
 # Clone the repo to your local environment